 What Leads to Runaway White Papers

 White papers that disappoint or never see the light of day typically begin with high ambitions from both a company’s subject matter experts (the authors) and its marketing professionals (charged with perfecting and marketing the paper).
-However, that excitement quickly vanishes if there’s little agreement at the start among authors and marketers about what constitutes a strong paper (which we laid out many years ago here).
+However, that excitement quickly vanishes if there’s little agreement at the start among authors and marketers about what constitutes a strong paper.

 Even when there is agreement on what makes for a strong paper, a white paper can get off to the wrong start when multiple authors aren’t on the same page about the exact problem they will address in their paper, and their solution to it.